Monitor Windows network information

 To define a Windows network monitoring input, use the

-inputs.conf.
-Splunk Enterprise uses the following attributes to configure the Windows network monitor input.
+[WinNetMon://<name>] stanza in the inputs.conf file.
+The Splunk platform uses the following settings to configure the Windows network monitor input.

 |remoteAddress = <regular expression>||Matches against the remote IP address involved in the network transaction.
 Accepts regular expressions that represent IP addresses only, not host names.
 Filters out events with remote addresses that do not match the regular expression.
 Passes through events with remote addresses that match the regular expression.